-- H. Replace cover plate and secure with two screws. - 5.
-The blower discharge boot is made to accept only straight sections of 3" pipe.
-To start off with an elbow, a short section of the furnished pipe, a minimum of 2 inches, must be cut and glued into the end of the elbow that will mount on the discharge boot (see figure 16).
+- G. Close the panel on the control box.
+Make sure that the access panel is secured shut. - 9.
+The blower discharge boot is made to accept only straight sections of 2" pipe.
+To start off with an elbow, a short section of the furnished pipe, a minimum of 2 inches (5.1 cm), must be cut and glued into the end of the elbow that will mount on the discharge boot.